stashed/docs/docs/guides/latest/volumes/pvc.md

 From the output above, we can see that 1 snapshot has been stored in the backend specified by Repository `gcs-repo`.

-If we navigate to `stash-backup/volumes/nfs-pvc` directory of our GCS bucket, we will see that the snapshot has been stored there.
+If we navigate to `stash-backup/volumes/nfs-pvc` directory of our GCS bucket, we are going to see that the snapshot has been stored there.

 <figure align="center">
   <img alt="Backed up data of a stand-alone PVC in GCS backend" src="/docs/images/guides/latest/volumes/pvc_repo.png">